A fun, friendly, affectionate, fur-ball just about sums up the bundle of energy that is a Shichon.

 This is called a hypoallergenic diet because it’s low in the allergens that trigger the reaction.

 When wondering which as the best dog foods for Shichon with skin allergies a good starting point is this PS for Dogs Hypoallergenic Recipe.

 Formulated to be super-tasty so that it appeals to small dogs with fussy appetites.

 The importance of this is that dogs are often allergic to the protein part of their diet.

 Also long as your dog is not allergic to lamb, then you’re good to go with this one.

-In addition, the recipe is gluten free, which carbohydrate energy supplied by pumpkin.
+Also, the recipe is gluten-free, which carbohydrate energy supplied by pumpkin.

 Some dogs that have had long term recurrent ear infections and a history of yeast infections or itchiness, found this food to almost miraculous in the improvement in their pets.